 By most reports, Google tweaks its algorithm several times a day.
 Other times, it launches major shifts in its algorithm.
 Subscribe to SEO newsletters or hire a consultant who does.

 In 2019, Google had 12 major algorithm updates.
-Keep track of all Google algorithm updates.
+Keep track of all major Google algorithm ranking updates.
 Others companies will keep up with the changes.
 If you do not, you will quickly fall behind.

 In sum, keep up with SEO changes or hire someone who does.